stplato/Web_Scraping/atp100rankings/README.txt

 Output:
 -------

 The script outputs the ATP 100 rankings data in tabular format.
-Each row represents a player's ranking for a specific week, including their country, player name, and points.
+Each row represents a player's ranking for a specific week, including their country, player name, points earned/dropped in the current week (+/-), and the total tournaments played.
 The data is also saved to a CSV file for further analysis or storage.

 Disclaimer:
 -----------